JacksonReynolds/sinatra-to-do-project/README.md

 ## Overview

 This To-Do List manager is a web app run on the Sinatra framework where a user can sign-up with a password protected username and manage their own set of to-do lists.
-It is a locally hosted app, so the user will need to use shotgun or rackup in order to access the app from their browser.
+It is a locally hosted app, so the user will need to use shotgun (included in gemfile) or rackup in order to access the app from their browser.
 In the app, a user can create, edit, read and delete their to-do lists as well as the individual to-do items themselves.

 ## Prerequisites